ministryofjustice/moj-frontend/docs/components/alert.md

 The information alert draws a user's attention to something important about a page or service.
 It has a blue border and an information icon.

 #### When to use
 Use the information alert sparingly.
-People often miss banners and alerts, and using them too often is likely to make this worse.
+This makes users more likely to notice and engage with them.
 If a lot of information alerts are emerging in a service, it might be a sign that a journey need redesigning.

 The information alert can tell a user about:

 - unfinished tasks, linking to where to complete them
-- a major change to a service, until it become familiar
+- a major change to a service, until it becomes familiar
 - service downtime

 The information alert can be combined with other alert variants.
 For linear services or to display the 'Important' heading, use the <a href="https://design-system.service.gov.uk/components/notification-banner">GOV.UK notification banner component</a>.